-Lindsay Lohan Alleged Move To Dubai After Quran ‘Opened Doors For Me To Experience’
+Lindsay Lohan Allegedly Move To Dubai After Quran ‘Opened Doors For Me To Experience’

 Lindsay first flew into Dubai in November 2016, where she was visiting blogger and close friend Karen Wazen Bakhazi.
 She had spent some time in Kuwait first, but was reported to be back again in Dubai and posting photos on her Instagram account of her Middle East adventures.
 She also spoke highly of Dubai’s privacy laws.

-With Lindsay Lohan’s interest in the Quran, studying Arabic, and possible move to Dubai, there has been growing speculation that she has converted to Islam, especially as she recently changed her Instagram page to read “Alaikum salam,” which roughly translates to “‘And unto you peace.”
+With Lindsay Lohan’s interest in the Quran, studying Arabic, and possible move to Dubai, there has been growing speculation that she has converted to Islam, especially as she recently changed her Instagram page to read “Alaikum salam,” which roughly translates to “And unto you peace.”

 Do you think Lindsay Lohan has converted to Islam and will be moving permanently to Dubai?